-In 2002, the SEC's Division of Enforcement conducted an investigation related to past accounting practices for dealer connect fees that the Company had charged to its authorized dealers upon purchasing customer accounts.
-The investigation related to accounting practices employed by the Company's former management, which were discontinued in 2003.
-Although the Company settled with the SEC in 2006, a number of former dealers and related parties have filed lawsuits against the Company in the United States and in other countries, including a class action lawsuit filed in the District Court of Arapahoe County, Colorado, alleging breach of contract and other claims related to the Company's decision to terminate certain authorized dealers in 2002 and 2003.
+As previously reported, in 2002, a number of former dealers and related parties have filed lawsuits against the Company in the United States and in other countries, including a class action lawsuit filed in the District Court of Arapahoe County, Colorado, alleging breach of contract and other claims related to the Company's decision to terminate certain authorized dealers in 2002 and 2003.
 In February 2010, the Court granted a directed verdict in the Company's favor dismissing a number of the plaintiffs' key claims.
 Upon appeal, the Colorado Court of Appeals affirmed the verdict in the Company's favor in October 2011.
-The plaintiffs have requested that the Supreme Court of Colorado hear an appeal of the Court of Appeals' decision.
-The Supreme Court has not yet ruled.
-The Company expects a favorable resolution of the class action lawsuit in Colorado.
-While it is not possible at this time to predict the final outcome of the Colorado lawsuit or other lawsuits stemming from dealer terminations, the Company does not believe these claims will have a material adverse effect on the Company's financial position, results of operations or cash flows.
+The parties agreed to settle this matter in April 2012 with no cash consideration being paid by either side, which is subject to final court approval.